Bedrock-OSS/bedrock-wiki/docs/world-generation/biomes.md

 The `"description"` property of the `"minecraft:biome"` property is used as the metadata for the biome.
 It currently contains only one property, `"identifier"`, which is used to uniquely identify a biome.
 The value here must match the file name, sans the `.json` or `.biome.json` extensions.
 For example, if the identifier is `prairie`, the filename must be either `prairie.json` or `prairie.biome.json`.
 This identifier is used for referencing from a number of biome definition properties.

-> Unlike other aspects of addons, biomes do not accept a filename-ignored namespace prefix (such as `elysium:`) in their identifier.
+> Unlike other aspects of add-ons, biomes do not accept a filename-ignored namespace prefix (such as `elysium:`) in their identifier.
 Such a prefix may be provided, but the file would have to contain the prefix, including the colon; such a filename is invalid on many Minecraft-supporting file systems, so this traditional namespace system should not be used.
 Consider a [reverse domain name system](#biome-definitions) instead.

 ##### Components